Effective Ways to Control Cattle Heat Stress in Dairy Operations

 PLF technologies can enable automatic, continuous, and real-time cattle heat stress monitoring and mitigation under field conditions.

-On-Animal Sensors such as respiration rate monitors, location trackers with integrated temperature and motion senssors, accelerometer based sensors, ear tags with subcutaneous temperature sensors have been shown to provide real time individual information that can be used to act when heat stress starts to occur in individual animals.
+On-Animal Sensors such as respiration rate monitors, location trackers with integrated temperature and motion sensors, accelerometer based sensors, ear tags with subcutaneous temperature sensors have been shown to provide real time individual information that can be used to act when heat stress starts to occur in individual animals.

 New call-to-action